assist-project/dtls-fuzzer/README.md

 - graphviz

 ## Installing dtls-fuzzer
-Run the prepare script which will deploy the local .jars **dtls-fuzzer** depends to your local maven repository, then install the tool itself.
+We first run the 'prepare.sh' script which installs libraries **dtls-fuzzer** depends on, namely two local .jars and TLS-Attacker 3.0b.
+We then install the tool itself.
-Thus on a POSIX system would be:
+The resulting commands on a POSIX system will be:

     > bash prepare.sh
     > mvn clean install

 Following these steps, a 'target' directory should have been built containing 'dtls-fuzzer.jar'.
+This is our executable library.
 From this point onward it is assumed that commands are run from **dtls-fuzzer**'s root directory.

 ## Quickrun
-Assume we want to generate a model for Contiki-NG TinyDTLS using PSK.
+Assume we want to generate a model for Contiki-NG TinyDTLS using PSK (Pre-Shared Keys).
 A quickrun of **dtls-fuzzer** goes as follows.

 First we set up the SUT, which is automatically by a 'setup_sut.sh' script.